How To: Plan your hybrid Azure Active Directory join implementation

 In a similar way to a user, a device is another core identity you want to protect and use it to protect your resources at any time and from any location.
 You can accomplish this goal by bringing and managing device identities in Azure AD using one of the following methods:

 - Azure AD registration

 By bringing your devices to Azure AD, you maximize your users' productivity through single sign-on (SSO) across your cloud and on-premises resources.
-At the same time, you can secure access to your cloud and on-premises resources with conditional access.
+At the same time, you can secure access to your cloud and on-premises resources with Conditional Access.

-This article assumes that you are familiar with the Introduction to device management in Azure Active Directory.
+This article assumes that you are familiar with the Introduction to device identity management in Azure Active Directory.

 Plan your implementation

 To plan your hybrid Azure AD implementation, you should familiarize yourself with:

 - Review controlled validation of hybrid Azure AD join